 Where does a Practical Shepherding workshop take place?

 Workshops can take place anywhere, but the most common hosts are churches, seminaries, and church associations.
-The host provides the space, tables and chairs for attendees, snacks and drinks for breaks between sessions and any needed sound amplification.
-Practical Shepherding staff will take care of registration, a bookstore, and any other logistics for the event.
+The host provides the registration, space, tables and chairs for attendees, snacks and drinks for breaks between sessions and any needed sound amplification.
+Practical Shepherding staff will take care of a bookstore, content of the workshop, and any other logistics for the event.

 What is the cost and what do the attendees receive?